theleharo/evkafka/README.md

 # evkafka

-**EVKafka** is a small framework for building event driven microservices.
+**EVKafka** is a small framework for building event driven microservices with Apache Kafka and Python.

 ## Installation